Towards a classification of UV completable Higgs inflation in metric-affine gravity: Introduction

 In the circumstances, it is of great importance to investigate a new Higgs inflation model that can be safely completed up to the Planck scale in the realm of \ac{MAG}.
 In a UV theory, the connection would be promoted to a dynamical degree of freedom and is expected to uplift the UV cutoff.
 However, prior to the study of the new UV cutoff, one has to notice that some components of the connection sometimes propagate pathologically being ghosts or tachyons due to the nature of the Lorentz group.
 It is therefore reasonable to study in what parameter space the new Higgs inflation is connected to a ghost- and tachyon-free \ac{MAG} around Minkowski space.
 Non-pathological propagation of the connection is a necessary condition to have a well-behaved UV theory and the parameter search may help us to understand the peculiarity of the high-energy aspect of the Palatini-Higgs inflation.
-In this work, we focus on a small deformation of the Palatini-Higgs inflation, where the word ``small deformation'' means that a low-energy theory is defined by using the same operators as the Palatini-Higgs inflation while their coefficients are unfixed, and consider its \ac{UV} theory by taking quantum corrections into account in the large-$N$ limit.
-By exploring the particle spectrum of the \ac{UV} theory, we study in what parameter region \ac{UV} particles are free of pathological propagation.
+In this work, we focus on a small deformation of the Palatini-Higgs inflation, where the word ``small deformation'' means that a low-energy theory is defined by using the same operators as the Palatini-Higgs inflation while their coefficients are unfixed, and consider its \ac{UV} theory by taking quantum corrections into account in the large-$N$ limit.\footnote{While one may be interested in the inflationary phenomenology in the ``deformed" theory~\cite{Rigouzzo:2022yan,Zell}, we would like to first focus on whether the theory will be healthy or not.} By exploring the particle spectrum of the \ac{UV} theory, we study in what parameter region \ac{UV} particles are free of pathological propagation.

 The paper is organized as follows.
 In Sec.~\ref{sec.
 Neighboring theory}, we define a small deformation of the Palatini-Higgs inflation and introduce a \ac{UV} theory by the addition of new operators induced by quantum corrections.
 Then, in Sec.~\ref{sec.
 SPO}, we present the basics of the spin projector formalism which is a powerful tool to study the particle spectrum, and provide conditions for particles to be ghost- and tachyon-free around Minkowski space.
 In Sec.~\ref{sec. particle spectrum}, we turn to examples with kinematical constraints for simplicity.
 Finally, we conclude in Sec.~\ref{sec.
 Conclusions}.
 Throughout the paper, we adopt the natural unit $c=\hbar=1$ and $\eta_{\mu\nu} = \diag(-1,1,1,1)$ is used for the sign of the Minkowski metric.